janekbaraniewski/britify/README.md

 ## Baffled?

 In a pickle?
-No sweat, just drop us a line at [support@britify.com](mailto:support@britify.com), and we'll sort you straightaway.
+No sweat, just drop a line in the [issues section](https://github.com/janekbaraniewski/britify/issues), and we'll sort you straightaway, guv.

 ## The Last Word

-britify's penned in Python and turns your text all British, however you're inclined.
+britify's penned in Rust and turns your text all British, however you're inclined.
 Give it a whirl, and you'll be gabbing like a London cabbie in no time, guv.

 Cheerio, and happy britifying!